godotengine/godot-docs/tutorials/misc/running_code_in_the_editor.rst

     if not Engine.editor_hint:
         # Code to execute when in game.

-Pieces of code that are not having any of the 2 conditions above will run both in editor and in game.
+Pieces of code do not have either of the 2 conditions above will run both in-editor and in-game.

-Here is how a ``_process()`` function might look like for you:
+Here is how a ``_process()`` function might look for you:

 .. tabs::
  .. code-tab:: gdscript GDScript